vikramvs1306/Vision_Internship/README.md

     Real-Time Adjustments: Consider further tuning TensorRT settings for latency-sensitive deployments.
     ROS2 Integration: Fine-tune ROS2 message publishing rates and topic configurations to match the real-time processing capacity of Jetson AGX Orin.

+Pre-requisites:

+1. Software Libraries/Frameworks

+    Anaconda: A Python distribution for managing dependencies and environments.
+    Install from Anaconda.

+    PyTorch: Deep learning framework used for model training and inference.
+    Install from PyTorch.

+    TensorRT: NVIDIA's deep learning inference optimizer and runtime library.
+    Install following the instructions on the TensorRT website.

+    Ultralytics YOLO: The YOLO (You Only Look Once) object detection model implementation.
+    Install via pip:

+pip install ultralytics

+OpenCV: A library for computer vision tasks, such as image processing.
+Install using:

+    pip install opencv-python

+    ROS2 Foxy: A framework for building robot applications.
+    Install from the official ROS2 website.

+2. Dataset

+    Pallets Dataset: An open-source dataset containing images of pallets in various scenarios.
+Dataset link (as per the original context) for download or use.

+3. Development Environment

+    Anaconda Environment Setup: You will need to create a specific environment for the project:
+        Use the provided environment.yaml file:

+    conda env create -f environment.yaml -n <environment_name>
+    conda activate <environment_name>

+4. ROS2 Messages

+    Yolov8_msgs: Custom messages for the YOLO model inference results.
+This will be created as part of the ROS2 workspace.
+The ROS2 package should include:
+        InferenceResult: To represent the inference results.
+        Yolov8Inference: Message containing information about the inference output.

+5. Hardware Requirements

+    NVIDIA Jetson AGX Orin: The edge device for real-time inference and deployment.
+    Ensure that you have the appropriate software stack (CUDA, TensorRT, etc.) installed on this device.

+    Camera: A camera device (e.g., ZED2) to capture images for the detection model.
+ROS2 topics for image data will be used for feeding input to the model.

+6. Additional Tools

+    RViz2: A visualization tool for ROS2, used to visualize the detection and segmentation results in real-time.
+RViz2 can be launched and configured using ROS2 commands.

 This comprehensive setup should yield a reliable pallet detection system optimized for real-time, edge-device applications in dynamic industrial environments.